Education

 The Sheffield Support Grid

-This is a locally developed tool which is intended to help schools allocate support to children with SEN in a fair, consistent and transparent way.
+The Sheffield Support Grid is a locally-developed guidance document for school staff and other professionals.
+It is intended to help schools allocate support to learners with additional needs in a fair, consistent and transparent way.

 -